 - Assistance for Beginning Graduate Students: National Science Foundation Graduate Research Fellowship Program provides three years of financial support for students at or near the beginning of graduate studies.

-- Good information about graduate school is available on the web at 1) About.com Graduate School, 2) Thinking of Applying to Graduate School in Biology?, 3) How to go to Graduate School in Biology, and 4) A Primer On How To Apply To And Get Admitted To Graduate School In Ecology And Evolutionary Biology.
+- Good information about graduate school is available on the web at 1) About.com Graduate School, 2) Thinking of Applying to Graduate School in Biology?, 3) A Primer On How To Apply To And Get Admitted To Graduate School In Ecology And Evolutionary Biology.
 How can you locate graduate schools in your field of interest?
 One way is simply doing subject searches on the internet.
-You can also do searches by way of the Graduate Guide website.